 We may need to visit the right-of-way area for these inspections.
-Visits will be minimal, and landowners will be contacted prior to inspections or maintenance.
+Visits will be minimal, and an attempt will be made to contact the landowner before entering the property for inspections.
 However, in cases of emergency, we may be unable to contact you first.